wizpig64/bootstrap-select/README.md

 A custom select / multiselect for @twitter bootstrap using button dropdown, designed to behave like regular Bootstrap selects;

+This fork is an attempt to port to Bootstrap 3.

 ## Demo and Documentation

 See an  example [here](http://silviomoreto.github.com/bootstrap-select/).